“The advancement and diffusion of knowledge is the only guardian of true liberty.” James Madison

 Are we Beginning to Influence Diffusion of The Idea of Addiction As A Disease?

-A great example of this is the New York Times article released this month entitled, “Treat Addiction like cancer.” it states: “Addiction, like cancer, is a complex disease that requires a multipronged approach.
+A great example of this is the New York Times article released entitled, “Treat Addiction like cancer.” it states: “Addiction, like cancer, is a complex disease that requires a multipronged approach.
 It also affects 1.5 times as many people as those with all cancers combined, and it was pivotal in causing some 64,000 overdose deaths in 2016 alone.
-It makes no sense that what is fast becoming our greatest health care crisis is still dealt with mostly outside the mainstream medical system.”
+It makes no sense that what is fast becoming our greatest health care crisis, is still dealt with mostly outside the mainstream medical system.”

 By the time articles like this begin to spring up society is at least at the point of early adopters.
 Innovators rarely make headlines in their discovery phase.
 Laura Hilgers in the article writes, “Our understanding of addiction is different now.
 The surgeon general’s report defines it as a “chronic neurological disorder” and outlines evidence-based treatments.”
 Many of us have known this for years, even decades.
 How can this information help those already in the know?